AndreiUlmeyda/oil/README.md

 ## features
 * View a list of your (buku managed) bookmarks and their tags and titles in your terminal
 * While typing, have the list instantaneously filtered accordingly
-* After selecting one (hit Enter) or multiple bookmarks (see the peco manual), have them opened in your browser
+* After selecting one (hit Enter) or multiple bookmarks (read below), have them opened in your browser

+## feature futures
+* Tag-Mode: After selecting the bookmarks, get prompted for a tag and have it applied to all of them.
+Weeee

 ## basic usage
-Navigate to the scripts folder and simply invoke it inside a terminal like so
+After cloning the repository, navigate to it's folder, make sure it is executable and simply invoke the script inside a terminal like so

-`./loin.sh`
+`./loin`

 start typing and hit enter when you found what you were looking for (the latter  being great life advice, too).
 ## a bit more streamlined usage